allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Testing

-The start date of the experiment is used as the name of one of the subfolders in the path to the checkpoint stored in the output folder in the format `YYYY-MM-DD_HH-MM-SS`.
-In order to test for that experiment, we need to pass that date with the option `-t EXPERIMENT_DATE`:
+The start date of the experiment, in `YYYY-MM-DD_HH-MM-SS` format, is used as the name of one of the subfolders in the path to the checkpoints saved under the output folder.
+In order to test for a specific experiment, we need to pass its date with the option `-t EXPERIMENT_DATE`:

 ```bash
 python ddmain.py minigrid_tutorial -b projects/tutorials -m 1 -o /PATH/TO/minigrid_output -s 12345 -t EXPERIMENT_DATE &> /PATH/TO/log_minigrid_test &